yamini1111/Danny-s-Diner---SQL-Case-Study/README.md

 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

 This case study has been taken from https://8weeksqlchallenge.com/case-study-1/.
-It contains the datasets of the tables Sales, Menu, Members
+It contains the datasets for the tables Sales, Menu, Members

 **SALES:**
 - CUSTOMER_ID